marialobillo/wdt/javascript/enumerable.md

 > What is the difference between the map() and filter() functions?

-A: Map function iterate the array item and Filter function is select some of the items.
+A: Map function iterates the items and Filter function is selecting some of the items.

 ### Code Practice